ishuar/zero-to-hero-devops-roadmap/linux/day-5/package-management.md

 $ dpkg -l | grep mysql-common  ## [Debian and derivative]
 ```

-4. Finding out which package installed a file
+4. Finding out which package installed a file.

 For example, which package installed `file_name` in system?